zhreshold/opencv-bootstrap/README.md

   2. Unix-like OS:
     - Use apt-get, yum or homebrew to get opencv directly, e.g. sudo apt-get install opencv-dev
     - Manually build opencv(Let BUILD_SHARED_LIBS=ON to build shared library, OFF for static library)

+#### Organize source code
+- If you don't have existing code, just wanna try it, then skip this step
+- Put headers to include in /path/to/project/include, remember to use "#include <xxx.h>" for these headers.
+I usually put 3rdparty template libraries(actually any header-only libraries) and my own API fuctions in this folder.
+- Put all source codes (headers and sources) in /path/to/project/src, use "#include "xxx.h" for these headers

 #### Config
 Open CMakeLists.txt using text editor in /path/to/project/build.
 There are only four parameters.